juicermv/GTA-GPS-Redux/README.md

 ## Installation

 1. Via modloader
-    - Create a new folder under your "modloader" folder.
+    - Create a new folder inside your modloader folder.
 You can name it whatever you want.
-    - Drop/extract all the files in this archive into that folder.
+    - Drop/extract all the files from the release archive you downloaded into that folder.

 2. Via asi loader/scripts folder
-    - Drop/extract all the files in this archive into your scripts folder.
+    - Drop/extract all the files from the release archive you downloaded into your scripts folder.

 ## Default config:
 `SA.GPS.CONF.ini`